Semantic HTML: The Superpower Your Components Are Missing by Hasti Sutaria on June 6, 2025 632 views

 🔍 Search Engines:

-signal what your page is about.
-Search engines weigh these elements more heavily when determining relevance. - Indexing Efficiency: Proper semantic structure allows crawlers to efficiently scan and categorize your content — instead of parsing a sea of
+- Indexing Efficiency: Proper semantic structure allows crawlers to efficiently scan and categorize your content — instead of parsing a sea of <div>s with no meaning.

-s with no meaning. - Rich Snippets & Previews: Search engines use headings, meta info, and semantic context to generate better preview snippets (titles, descriptions) on Google, Bing, etc.
+- Rich Snippets & Previews: Search engines use headings, meta info, and semantic context to generate better preview snippets (titles, descriptions) on Google, Bing, etc.

 - Ranking Signals: Pages that are accessible, well-structured, and easy to interpret generally get better SEO scores — especially as Google’s algorithms evolve to prioritize user experience.